mrashment/CurbSide/README.md

 |Description|An application which can be used to find local food trucks.|

 ## Team Members
-You can find information on our team below.

 ### Ashment, Mason (mashment)
-Main Role: Developer

 ### Serrani, Augustus (gserrani)
-Main Role: Research and Outreach, UI/UX Dev

 ### Van Fossen, Nick (nvanfoss)
-Main Role: GPS tracking and data storage

 ### Morrow, Joseph (joemorro)
-Main Role: Backend Developer